Innoble/playground-aez0swj4/statement.md

 # Smitsimax

 *This is a work in progress.
-I will add more information when I can*
+I will add more information when I can.*

 Recently I have been working on a bot for Coders Strike Back (CSB), a bot-arena on codingame.
 I reached top 10 in about 20 hours of coding with a bot that still has various problems, such as: timeouts, missing features and a suboptimal language choice (C#).
 The only thing this